 * For further information regarding each requirement, please review the details below.

 Click here to complete an undergraduate international application.
-Select "International Undergraduate" as the application type.
+If you need assistance with your application please email us at email@example.com.

-If you are applying for the Intensive English program ONLY please click on the above right link, print off form & fill out.
-Email the form, along with all required credentials to email@example.com or mail all of the documents to Enrollment Services (see mailing address below).
+If you are applying for the Intensive English program ONLY please click the IEP ONLY button to access the application.
+Please fill out the form and submit it along with all required credentials to firstname.lastname@example.org or mail all of the documents to Enrollment Services (see mailing address below).

 Wilkes University reserves the right to decline any applicant who has previously received three admissions decisions.
 After the third admissions decision has been given, if the student has not enrolled at Wilkes University, the student's application will no longer be considered.